Shopon-Hossen/ecommerce-api-drf/README.md

 # 🛒 E-Commerce API (Django Rest Framework)

 This is a backend API for an e-commerce platform built using Django Rest Framework (DRF).
-It provides authentication, user profile management, image handling, Postgres Database, advance search with pg_trgm, shop management and more.
+It provides authentication, products management, user profile management, image handling, Postgres Database, advance search with pg_trgm, shop management and more.

 ## 📌 Features

-- **User Authentication**
+- **Account**

   - Custom user model with email-based login.
   - Email verification system.